jcarlos-prieto/niliBOX/resources/API.md

 The *Audio* subsystem handles the audio devices.
 Every audio device can be identified in 3 different ways:
 - *Device name*: A string that identifies an audio device available in the system
-- *Device id*: An integer identifying an audio device that has been open and can be used for input/output operations
+- *Device id*: An integer identifying an audio device that has been opened and can be used for input/output operations
 - *Description*: A string providing a readable name for the audio device

 When an audio device is open, a parameter <i>mode</i> must be provided.
 The <i>mode</i> is composed by a list of values separated by commas in the format *"samplerate,samplingbits,compressedbits"*.
 This is the meaning of each value: